Citizens & Southern National Bank: Headquarters buildings

 C&S had two headquarters buildings in Atlanta, following its expansion out of Savannah.
 The first building is still standing and is today the Georgia State University J. Mack Robinson College of Business Administration Building.
 It was built in 1901, and has 14 floors.
 It was the first steel framed building to be built in Atlanta.
-It was known as the Empire Building from 1901–1920, the Atlanta Trust Company Building from 1920–1929, and as the Citizens and Southern National Bank Building from 1929-1992.
+It was known as the Empire Building from 1901 to 1920, the Atlanta Trust Company Building from 1920 to 1929, and as the Citizens and Southern National Bank Building from 1929 to 1992.
 This building was given as a gift to GSU in 1992 following the acquisition of C&S by NCNB.
 J. Mack Robinson was a director and large stockholder of NCNB rival, Wachovia Bank.

 In 1968, C&S moved its headquarters to the newly built C&S Bank Tower (built 1964–1968) which was designed by Richard Aeck (1912–1996).
 A unique building for that time in Atlanta, it echoed Frank Lloyd Wright's design used in the Johnson Wax Research Tower (1944).

 The Aeck C&S Bank Tower building was dismantled piece by piece after the NationsBank Plaza building opened in June 1992.

 Construction of a new, much larger headquarters building in Atlanta began in 1991, shortly before C&S merged with Sovran.
 The new building would never be a headquarters for C&S, as NCNB bought it while construction was underway.
 It opened as NationsBank Plaza in 1992, and then renamed to Bank of America Plaza in 1998 after the NationsBank/BankAmerica merger and NationsBank rebranded as Bank of America.